 The idea of unknown indoor air pollutants circulating in your living spaces might sound scary.
 And the truth is—it can be quite scary.
 Indoor air pollution is a serious risk with serious potential consequences.
 It’s necessary to prioritize your home’s indoor air quality, particularly because indoor air pollution is inevitable in the modern world.
 Getting into the practice of healthy home habits can help!

-How to Create a Healthy Home Environment
+How To Create a Healthy Home Environment

 The good news is that it’s possible and easy to improve indoor air quality with healthy home habits.
 According to the National Center for Healthy Housing, a healthy home is one that is constructed, maintained and rehabilitated in a manner that is conducive to good occupant health.
 The maintained portion is what’s key for homeowners and renters alike.

 Healthy indoor maintenance for good IAQ means ensuring dry, clean, well-ventilated, pollutant-free and pest-free spaces.
 Indoor air quality upgrades might be more difficult for those living in homes they don’t have complete control over like apartments, condos or shared buildings.
-But that’s the secret of healthy home habits–they’re attainable for everyone.
+But that’s the good secret to healthy home habits—they’re attainable for everyone.

 Healthy Home Ideas

 It’s easy to list the seemingly never-ending ways to worsen indoor air quality, but what can you do to improve it?
 Controlling the sources of indoor air pollution is a valuable first step.
 Also known as source control, actively minimizing pollution sources in the first place is the easiest way to boost air quality.